ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 but also indicates white matter coherence (i.e. the alignment of axons within a measurement voxel).
 However, because a measurement voxel can contain partial volumes of different types of tissue, these measures are not always specific to one particular type of tissue.
-In particular, diffusion anisotropy in voxels near cerebral ventricle and parenchyma can be underestimated by partial volume effects of cerebrospinal fluid (CSF).
+In particular, diffusion anisotropy in voxels near cerebral ventricles and parenchyma can be underestimated by partial volume effects of cerebrospinal fluid (CSF).

 To remove the influence of the freely diffusing CSF and quantify changes that are specifically related to brain tissue, the DTI model